o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    All of the fields are indicated by [HLSL semantics](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-semantics#vertex-shader-semantics).
 The engine processes the semantics and updates the fields accordingly.
    {{< /note >}}

-1. Inside the function `VegetationBending_ForwardPassVS`, encase the offset code with a conditional using the option boolean:
+1. Inside the function `VegetationBending_ForwardPassVS`, encase the offset code with an `if`-condition by using the boolean shader option:

    ```
    if (o_color_isBound) {